 Non translatable attributes

 The data structure defined by a class is built up of attributes where each attribute is represented by a datatype.
 Among other things, an attribute of a class can be made translatable or not.
 If an attribute is translatable, the system will allow the translation of its contents when an object of that class is being edited.
 This is typically convenient when the attribute contains actual text.
 For example, the written part of a news article can be translated into different languages.
 However, some attributes are non-translatable by nature.
 This is typical for images without text, numbers, dates, e-mail addresses and so on.
 Such attributes can be made non-translatable and thus their contents will simply be copied from the default translation.
 The copied values can not be edited.

 For example, let's say that we need to store information about furniture in multiple languages.
 We could build a furniture class using the following attributes: name, photo, description, height, width, depth and weight.
 Allowing the translation of anything else then the description attribute would be pointless since the values stored by the other attributes are the same regardless of the language used to describe the furniture.
 In other words, the name, photo, height, width, depth and weight would be the same in for example both English and Norwegian.
 Conversion between different measuring units would have to be done within the template that is used to display the information.

 It is possible to control whether a user (or a group of users) should be able to translate content or not.
-This policy can be controlled on a class, section, language and owner basis.
-In particular, the language limitation makes it possible to control which user (or user groups) should be able to edit and/or translate different parts of the content using different languages.
+This policy can be controlled on a class, section and owner basis.
+However, there is no fine grained mechanism for controlling access to the different languages.
+This functionality will be added sometime in the near future.
+Currently, if a user has access to translate the contents of an object then that user can add, remove and use all the available translations within the object.
 In addition, it is also possible to control access to the global translation list.
 This makes it possible to allow users other than the site administrator to add and remove translations on a global basis.